CloudLabsAI-Azure/OpenHack/Coach/Challenge-5.md

     ![whenandkind](images/whenandkinda.png)

-1. Use a Azure AI Studio prompt to generate a sample inventory needed
+1. Use a Azure AI Foundry prompt to generate a sample inventory needed

     ```
     based off the current orders what would be a provisional inventory as a csv file?